What is Translation Risk?

 Example of Translation Risk

 Let’s assume the US office of this firm suffers an operating loss of $ 10,000.
-However, the UK division in the same reporting period makes a net profit of £ 8,000.
+However, in the same reporting period the UK division makes a net profit of £ 8,000.
 Since the conversion rate of dollar and pound is 0.80, the firm effectively doesn’t make any loss or profit.

 The loss in the US branch has nullified its profit in the UK.
+Before the parent company consolidates all these figures and prepares the interim reports, there is a change in macroeconomic scenarios.
 So far, so good.
-Before the parent company consolidates all these figures and prepares the interim reports, there is a change in macroeconomic scenarios.

 The profit which was canceled out due to gain in the UK division suddenly became very small, leading to a net gain for the parent company.
-The table below summarizes both the scenarios.
+The table below summarizes both scenarios.

-This effectively means that even though at the time of realization, there was no profit/loss, now the company should report a loss as the scenarios have changed because of currency fluctuations.
+This effectively means that even though there was no profit/loss at the time of realization, now the company should report a loss as the scenarios have changed because of currency fluctuations.
 Although hypothetical, this is one of the simplest examples of Translation risk.

 Important Points to Note About the Change in Translation Risk

-- Translation risk is usually a legal driven change required by regulators.
+- Translation risk is usually a legally driven change required by regulators.
 It arises only when the parent company decides to report a consolidated financial statement.
 For example, if FMCG major Unilever reports a consolidated financial statement for its US, UK, and Europe subsidiary, it will face translation risk.
 However, if it keeps these subsidiary companies independent, there is no translation risk.
 Simply put, translation risk is not a change in the cash flow but only a result of reporting consolidated financials.

 - The risk arising because of translation risk sits on the balance sheet of the firm as translation exposure.
 There can be multiple methods to measure it like Current/no current method, monetary/ non-monetary method, temporal method, and current rate method.
 Similarly, firms can utilize multiple ways to manage this exposure, like using derivative/exotic financial products like currency options, currency swaps, and forward contracts.
 We will skip the details around these as these are complex topics and can be covered separately.

 - Translation risk poses a threat in presenting unexpected figures upfront, which can lead to some difficult questions raised by shareholders for the management.
-However, if the situation is a temporary one and the unpredictable fluctuations in currency might return to normal, it should not affect the firm much.
-This is because these might get reversed in the next accounting period when the macroeconomic situations have improved, and the currency market has moved in the favorable direction of the firm.
+However, if the situation is temporary and the unpredictable fluctuations in currency might return to normal, it should not affect the firm much.
+This is because these might get reversed in the next accounting period when the macroeconomic situations have improved and the currency market has moved in the favorable direction of the firm.
 However, this should not be a reason for not preparing for translation risk, and management should have proper procedures to counter such unfavorable movements in currency.

 Conclusion